Mughlani Begum: Biography

 After Muin-ul-Mulk’s death, news of his passing reached Delhi on November 12, 1753.
-The next day, Emperor Ahmad Shah appointed his three-year-old son, Mahmud Khan, as the Viceroy of Lahore and Multan.
+The next day, Emperor Ahmad Shah appointed his three-year-old son, prince Mahmud Khan, as the Viceroy of Lahore and Multan.
 Alongside him, Muin-ul-Mulk’s two-year-old son, Muhammad Amin, was named his deputy.
 However, the actual administration was controlled by Mumin Khan, while the real authority remained with Begum Sahiba.
-Since Punjab had been under Afghan rule since 1752, the true power came from Ahmad Shah Abdali rather than the Mughal emperor in Delhi.
-Unsatisfied with a mere nomination from Delhi, Begum Sahiba sought Abdali’s confirmation to secure her son’s position.
-Both she and Mumin Khan submitted to Jahan Khan, the Governor of Peshawar, requesting his help in obtaining approval from Abdali.
+Since Punjab had been under Afghan rule since 1752, the true authority was exercised by Ahmad Shah Abdali rather than the Mughal emperor in Delhi.
+Unsatisfied with a mere nomination from Delhi, Begum sought Abdali’s confirmation to secure her son’s position.
+Both she and Mumin Khan submitted to Jahan Khan, the governor of Peshawar, requesting his help in obtaining approval from Abdali.
 As a result, by January 1754, Ahmad Shah Durrani officially appointed Muhammad Amin as the Governor of Punjab, with Mumin Khan as his deputy, an event marked with great celebrations.

 Bhikari Khan’s Revolt and the Rise of Qasim Khan (1754)

-Bhikari Khan, a powerful Turkish general and close associate of Muin-ul-Mulk, expected to be appointed Deputy Governor of Punjab after Muin's death.
+Bhikari Khan, a powerful Turkish general and close associate of Muin-ul-Mulk, expected to be appointed deputy governor of Punjab after Muin's death.
 However, when Mumin Khan was given the position instead, he felt betrayed and sought support from Delhi’s Wazir, Intizam-ud-Daulah, who opposed the Begam.
 The Wazir granted Bhikari Khan the deputy governorship, but the Begam refused to recognize the order.
 Enraged, Bhikari Khan began gathering troops, primarily Afghan fighters from Kasur, fortified his residence, and openly defied her authority.
 To assert his power, he forcibly collected wealth from the people and built the Sunahri Masjid in Lahore.
 However, the Begam strategically weakened his influence by increasing the salaries of Mughal officers and granting them titles.
 She also won over Khwajah Mirza Khan, a key ally of Bhikari Khan, by appointing him as the head of Eminabad.
 With Khwajah Mirza’s help, she executed a plan to capture Bhikari Khan, who was arrested and imprisoned in her palace under tight security.

 Even after Bhikari Khan's fall, challenges to the Begam’s rule continued.
 The instability in Delhi and her leadership as a woman encouraged other ambitious Turkish generals to seek power in Punjab.
 Among them was Qasim Khan, a soldier who had risen to prominence under Moin-ul-Mulk and had supported the Begam against Bhikari Khan.
 As a reward for his loyalty, she appointed him as the faujdar (military commander) of Patti in Lahore district.
 To strengthen his position, she provided him with cannons, cavalry, infantry, and financial support.
 Qasim Khan, whom she regarded as a son, played a crucial role in maintaining her authority amidst ongoing threats to her rule.